longturn/freeciv21/docs/General/Manuals/client-manual.rst

     you can tell the client you are finished (done) with it with this menu item.

 Advanced Unit Selection
-    Opens the :guilabel:`Advanced Unit Selection` dialog box as shown in Figure 16 below.
+    Opens the :guilabel:`Advanced Unit Selection` dialog box as shown in :numref:`Advanced Unit Selection Dialog` below.
 This dialog box gives you options to select a group of units using a more nuanced grouping method than the other :guilabel:`Select` menu options.

+.. _Advanced Unit Selection Dialog:
 .. figure:: ../../_static/images/gui-elements/advanced-unit-selection.png
   :align: center
   :scale: 75%
   :alt: Freeciv21 Advanced Unit Selection Dialog
   :figclass: align-center

-  Figure 16: Advanced Unit Selection Dialog
+  Advanced Unit Selection Dialog

 Unit Menu